 Asukayama Park is one of Tokyo’s most revered and famous places for viewing the blooming cherry trees.
-The park is perched on a hilltop and is much quieter and smaller than more popular spots such as Ueno and Sumida, so is great for a breather from the crowds and also features a cool playground which includes a disused train and tram, perfect for kids to explore.
+The park is perched on a hilltop and is much quieter and smaller than more popular spots such as Ueno and Sumida, so it’s great for a breather from the crowds.
+It also features a cool playground which includes a disused train and tram – perfect for kids to explore.
 Little rail enthusiasts will also love the free monorail that takes people up the hill to the park!

 |Where to stay||Find hotels near Asukayama Park|

-Where to stay in Tokyo during Sakura season?
+Where to stay in Tokyo during the sakura season?

-Published in February 2017 and updated in January 2019.
+First published in February 2017 and last updated in February 2020.
 Any prices are lowest estimated prices only at the time of publication and are subject to change and/or availability.